stanford-oval/cs294-homework-workdir/hw1/README.md

 So to improve the natural language for your skill, you need to tweak these annotations manually.
 A full documentation of different annotation types can be found [here](instructions/nl-annotations.md).

+You can also update the `canonical` annotation of a function.
+By default, it's the same as the function name.
+However, this is not always suitable.
+For example, if you are building a QA skill for dentists and scraping your data from Yelp.
+Yelp is not using `Dentist` class, instead, they use `LocalBusiness`.
+In this case, you can replace the `canonical` annotation for function `LocalBusiness` to `dentist` in your `schema.tt`.

 You can run the following command to see what sentences will be generated with your canonical annotations.
 Iterate your annotations until you are happy with you synthetic data.
 (Note that synthetic data won't be perfect, try to have as many variety as possible.)